mrdoob/three.js/editor/docs/Implementing additional commands for undo-redo.md

 **Before implementing your own command you should look if you can't reuse one of the already existing ones.**

-For numbers, strings or booleans the CmdSet...Value-commands can be used.
+For numbers, strings or booleans the Set...ValueCommand-commands can be used.
 Then there are separate commands for:
 - setting a color property (THREE.Color)
 - setting maps (THREE.Texture)